 1. Consumer's Motivation

-Moreover, you are not only gaining trust but also, ultimately, sale.
-This is the very reason why blogs are highly valued by companies.
-They are part of their content strategy as they appeal to the B2B clientele and start selling even before the actual selling happens.
-That said, you should focus your content marketing efforts on establishing your brand or your company-affiliated personal brand as a thought leader instead of hard-selling.
+Moreover, you are not only gaining their trust, but you are also gaining their business.
+This is the very reason why companies highly value blogs.
+They are part of their content strategy as they appeal to your B2B visitors and start the selling process even before the actual selling happens.
+That said, you should focus your content marketing efforts on establishing your brand or your company-affiliated personal brand as a thought leader instead of just hard-selling.

-B2C: On the other hand, a B2C market, though likewise driven by value, is more driven by their emotions.
+B2C: Your B2C visitors, however, are more likely driven by their emotions.
 They want to be entertained and satisfied with their purchase.
-That said, you can leverage, say, stories since they can easily pull emotional triggers – those that drive the consumption of a B2C customer.
-You can weave your product/service into stories that tug at their emotions.
+That said, you can better leverage stories since they can easily pull emotional triggers – those that drive the consumption of a B2C customer.
+You can weave your product/service into those stories that play into their emotions.

-At the same time, however, it must be noted that a B2C customer also looks for something that can solve his/her problem – and that's what really matters.
-Your product or service should always have an answer for his/her particular need or concern.
-Bonus points if you are an industry leader.
+At the same time, it must be noted that a B2C customer also looks for something that can solve their problem – and that's what matters.
+Your product or service should always have an answer to their particular need or concern.
+And bonus points if you are an industry leader.

 2. Content Strategy

 B2B: In a B2B environment, the primary goal is ROI.
-Thus what matters is the concrete data, the numbers, the tangible features you offer that demonstrate that.
-The informative ads and promotional content are concentrated on the 'what, why, how' of business processes.
-Appealing more to hard data over marketing on emotions wins in a B2B environment.
+What matters is the factual data, the numbers, and the tangible features you can offer.
+The informative ads and promotional content concentrate on the 'what, why, and how' of business processes.
+Appealing more to complex data vs. emotions wins in a B2B environment.

-Meanwhile, stories – though highly encouraged more in a B2C environment – can be beneficial as well in a B2B environment only if they are backed up with facts, numbers, graphs, and other materials that, again, boil down to ‘data’ and demonstrating ROI.
-This is applicable to website copy, blog posts, and articles that you publish as part of your content marketing strategy.
+Meanwhile, though highly encouraged more in a B2C environment, stories can also be beneficial in a B2B environment if they are backed up with facts, numbers, graphs, and other materials that focus on data and demonstrate ROI.
+This applies to website content, blog posts, and articles you publish as part of your content marketing strategy.

-B2C: On the other hand, part of B2C’s content marketing efforts are blog posts, the copy on your website, the tweets you send out, and every other piece of content that you publish with the B2C market's emotions in mind.
-An example of what’s simple and emotional would be Apple's marketing copy for every new product they launch.
+B2C: The main drivers of B2C content marketing efforts include blog posts, the content on your website, your social media posts, and every other piece of content that you publish with the B2C market's emotions in mind.
+An example of emotional and straightforward would be Apple's marketing copy for every new product they launch.

-Also, the best content-based campaigns involve stories told strategically.
-Stories are the best platforms for emotional triggers, which drive the B2C market's consumption, and they are easily relatable.
+The best content-based campaigns involve stories that are told strategically.
+Stories are the best platforms for emotional triggers, drive the B2C market's consumption, and are easily relatable.

-B2C: Unlike B2B, B2C is selling to many different types of buyers even within a small niche, meaning B2C requires accounting for different types of personas.
-For instance, if you're selling protein supplements to body builders, you have to account for all types of bodybuilders there is – from the pros to newbies, male and female, young and old, etc. Your product catering to all of them does not necessarily mean your content will appeal the same to them all.
-When making content for them, you have to take into account each persona's specific concerns and needs.
-You have to first categorize your customers into defined classes which identify the personas you cater to and find the right time, emotion, and appeal for each.
-Each will determine a unique content strategy unless your B2C market is extremely niche.
+B2C: B2C marketing is usually focused on many different types of consumers, even within a small niche, meaning B2C requires accounting for many different personas.
+For instance, if you're selling protein supplements to bodybuilders, you have to account for all types of bodybuilders, from the pros to newbies, male and female, young and old, and more.
+Your product catering to all of them does not necessarily mean your content will appeal to them all.
+When you are marketing to them, you have to consider each persona's specific concerns and needs.
+You must first categorize your consumers into defined classes that identify the personas you cater to and find the right time, emotion, and appeal for each.
+Each will determine a unique content strategy.

 4. Decision-Making Process

-B2B: B2B has a lengthier decision-making process since it involves a greater number of stakeholders compared to B2C.
-Selling B2B requires investing time in cultivating a relationship and pursuing a partnership with the potential buyer.
-This may mean offering multiple resources or making multiple phone calls to more than one person within a company or formally presenting a proposal.
-It is unlikely for a company to choose a B2B company on a whim.
-To land on your prospects regardless of who they may be, take the time to learn who the key decision-makers and do everything in your power to make it easy for them to say "Yes" to your pitch.
+B2B: B2B has a lengthier decision-making process since it involves more stakeholders than B2C.
+B2B also requires investing time in cultivating a relationship and pursuing a partnership with the potential buyer.
+This may mean offering multiple resources or making numerous phone calls to more than one person within a company, or formally presenting a proposal.
+It is unlikely for a company to choose a B2B partner on a whim.
+To land on your prospects regardless of who they may be, take the time to learn who the key decision-makers are and do everything in your power to make it easy for them to say "Yes" to your pitch.

-B2C: Compared to B2B, there is a relatively shorter time in the decision-making process of B2C sales since often, you will speak to one person, two at most.
-B2C will largely sell to customers who make their purchasing conditions in the moment.
+B2C: B2C takes a relatively shorter decision-making process since you will often speak to one person, two at most.
+B2C will primarily sell to customers who make their purchasing conditions at the moment.
 This, in return, makes your in-the-moment marketing crucial.
 You will have to catch the attention of your target market and generate immediate need and desire for your product.
 Given this, a large pool of prospective purchasers is a more intelligent and practical aim since there will always be a certain percentage of leads that decline.

 Need help getting started?
 We invite you to speak with one of our inbound marketing experts today.
-We'll discuss your current campaign initiatives, strategy and even the process you have outlined to make sure it's a success.
+We'll discuss your current initiatives, strategy, and even the process you have outlined to ensure it's a success.